-- 196. Louis Vuitton Mallatier v.
+- 217. Louis Vuitton Mallatier v.
 Warner Bros., 868 F. Supp.
 2d 172 (S.D.N.Y.
-2012). - 197.
+2012).
+Louis Vuitton is a frequent and mostly unsuccessful trademark litigant.
+It has also sued or threatened suit over a Britney Spears music video, a basketball in a Hyundai ad, a mural about the Darfur crisis, and a student-group event at the University of Pennsylvania Law School. - 218.
 Louis Vuitton alleged that the bag was actually a look-alike manufactured by Diophy, not an authentic LOUIS VUITTON bag.
 If true, should this matter?